scala/scala/CONTRIBUTING.md

 #### Bug Fix

-At the end of the commit message, include "Fixes scala/bug#NNNN", where https://github.com/scala/bug/issues/NNNN tracks the bug you're fixing.
+At the end of the PR description, which is autofilled with the commit message if there is only one commit, add the phrase, "Fixes scala/bug#NNNN", where `https://github.com/scala/bug/issues/NNNN` tracks the bug you're fixing.
+Github will turn your bug number into a link.

 We also recommend naming your branch after the ticket number.

 Please make sure the ticket's milestone corresponds to the upcoming milestone for the branch your PR targets.
 The CI automation will automatically assign the milestone after you open the PR.